pavanteja-potnuru/coding-contest-solutions/README.md

-## - Use Code Runner VScode extension to run each file.
+## - Use VScode extension Code Runner to run each individual file.

-### - Command to remove all exe files
+### - Command to remove all exe files on a command prompt windows
 ``` cmd
 del /S *.exe
 ```